Has the time come to reverse our stance on extended rear-facing and turn children forward-facing at age 1 like we used to in the olden days?

 Does this mean there is no benefit to rear-facing beyond 12 months?

-No, the implications of improper weighting in this study have likely resulted in “inflated statistical significance.”
+No, the implications of improper weighting in this study have resulted in “inflated statistical significance.”
 That doesn’t mean there is no safety benefit to children 12 – 23 months riding rear-facing in a crash.
-But it does means that the “Rear-Facing is 5x Safer” statistic is probably not accurate.
+But it does means that the “Rear-Facing is 5x Safer” statistic is not accurate.
 How much safer is RF when compared with FF using the limited data in this study?
-At this point, we don’t know.
-We will have to wait for the correct analysis and results to be published.
-Even then, the limited data may not support a compelling conclusion.
+At this point, we still don’t know and the limited sample sizes may not support a compelling conclusion.

 We also don’t know how this relates to side-impact safety.
 Dorel’s internal testing indicated potential issues with head injury criterion (HIC) scores for RF convertibles when they conducted frontal crash tests using a fixture that simulated contact with the front seat in a vehicle but they didn’t mention anything about the difference between RF and FF in side-impact testing, something they have focused on for the last several years.
 Side impacts, which are less common than frontal impacts, cause more serious injuries because of intrusion and the proximity to the occupants inside the vehicle.